leleliu008/ndk-pkg/README.md

 - `HomeBrew` package manager is recommended.
 [HomeBrew homepage](https://brew.sh/)

 - DO NOT RUN AS `root`.
-Because Running software as root is extremely dangerous.
+Running as root is extremely dangerous.
 Homebrew does not run as root.

 - I assume that `WSL` has been installed, if not, you can follow the step-by-step instructions to install it.
 [Install WSL](https://docs.microsoft.com/en-us/windows/wsl/install)

-**instructions installing ndk-pkg on WSL is same as described in section [Install ndk-pkg via HomeBrew](https://github.com/leleliu008/ndk-pkg#install-ndk-pkg-via-homebrew) and [Install ndk-pkg via cURL on UNIX](https://github.com/leleliu008/ndk-pkg#install-ndk-pkg-via-curl-on-unix)**
+_instructions installing ndk-pkg on WSL is same as described in section [Install ndk-pkg via HomeBrew](https://github.com/leleliu008/ndk-pkg#install-ndk-pkg-via-homebrew) and [Install ndk-pkg via cURL on UNIX](https://github.com/leleliu008/ndk-pkg#install-ndk-pkg-via-curl-on-unix)_

 **Things You Should Do Immediately After Installing ndk-pkg on WSL** :
 ```bash